Slamy/Wiki_MiSTer/Pi-Top-v1.md

 2. Carefully short the two lower pins on tiny 6-pin connector (picture is coming) - this is reset of MCU.

 ### New releases required.
-New releases of Linux.
-MiSTer binary and Cores are required.
+New releases of Linux, MiSTer binary and Cores are required.
 Releases after March 02 2018 will be compatible with Pi-Top.
 Display of Pi-Top supports only one resolution - 1920x1080.
 So every core will require to support this resolution.

 ### Butter-smooth video